lesterchan/wp-email/README.md

 ### Donations
 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks as my school allowance, I will really appreciate it.
 If not feel free to use it without any obligations.

-## Installation

-You can either install it automatically from the WordPress admin, or do it manually:

-1. Upload the whole `wp-email` directory into your plugins folder(`/wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' menu in WordPress

-Once installed take the following steps to set it up:

-1. Under E-Mail Settings, modify the setting Method Used To Send E-Mail accordingly.
-If the method is wrong, no email will get sent.
-1. You Need To Re-Generate The Permalink (WP-Admin -> Settings -> Permalinks -> Save Changes)
-1. Open `wp-content/themes/<YOUR THEME NAME>/index.php` (You may place it in single.php, post.php, page.php, etc also)
- * Find: `<?php while (have_posts()) : the_post(); ?>`
- * Simply add this code inside the loop where you want the email link to display: <code>if(function_exists('email_link')) { email_link(); }</code>

-If you DO NOT want the email link to appear in every post/page, DO NOT use the code above.
-Just use the shortcode by typing [email_link] into the selected post/page content and it will embed the email link into that post/page only.

-## Upgrade Notice
-N/A

 ## Screenshots